tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 Storage failures, including localStorage.setItem() errors caused by browser restrictions or storage limits, are reported through the application UI.

-🧪 Testing & Validation
+🧪 TESTING & VALIDATION

 TaskFlow does not currently use an external testing framework.

 Instead, it includes a built-in assertion-based diagnostic system while maintaining its zero-dependency architecture.

-Statistics Tests
+STATISTICS TESTS

 js/statistics.js exposes: